Antimicrobial polymer: Synthesis from antimicrobial monomers

-Synthesis by Adding Antimicrobial Agents to Preformed Polymers
+Synthesis by adding antimicrobial agents to preformed polymers

 This synthetic method involves first synthesizing the polymer, followed by modification with an active species.
 The following kinds of monomers are usually used to form the backbone of homopolymers or copolymers: vinylbenzyl chloride, methyl methacrylate, 2-chloroethyl vinyl ether, vinyl alcohol, maleic anhydride.
 The polymers are then activated by anchoring antimicrobial species, such as phosphonium salts, ammonium salts, or phenol groups via quaternization, substitution of chloride, or hydrolysis of anhydride.
-Examples of polymers synthesized from this method are provided in Table 3:
+Examples of polymers synthesized from this method are provided in Table 3.